dstanesc/O-O-O-O-O-O-O/README.md

 ![](./img/chunk-index.png)

 Any byte array record can be accessed or modified using the index handle (the CID of the index), the record absolute offset and record size.
-A [generic library](https://github.com/dstanesc/store-chunky-bytes) is used for the above described content-addressable persistence.
+An externalized [generic library](https://github.com/dstanesc/store-chunky-bytes) is used for logical byte array editing.

 # Storage Providers